shakogegia/dbtomigration/README.md

 # laramigrations
-Laravel 5.3 package to generate migration files from sql
+Laravel 5.3 package to generate migration files from database

 ## Install
 ```